Govind-Patwal/Kickstarter_Campaign_Analysis/README.md

 ## Results

 ### What are two conclusions you can draw about the Outcomes based on Launch Date?
->This Analysis made us discover two important factors that can make or break the success of her campaign.
+This Analysis made us discover two important factors that can make or break the success of her campaign.
->1) The best month to launch a campaign is May, follwed by June.
+1) The best month to launch a campaign is May, follwed by June.
->2) The worst month to launch a campaign is December.
+2) The worst month to launch a campaign is December.
 Jan, Mar, Apr and Nov are not good months either.

 ### What can you conclude about the Outcomes based on Goals?